 Journal Special Issue

-ACM Transactions on Computer-Human Interaction (TOCHI) is creating a special issue on a closely related topic (Online Learning at Scale) with a deadline in June.
+ACM Transactions on Computer-Human Interaction (TOCHI) is creating a special issue on a closely related topic (Online Learning at Scale) with a deadline on May 31, 2014.
 They are encouraging authors of strong papers from this conference to do additional work and submit a deeper and more comprehensive article to this special issue (following their prior publication policy).
 See the official call for participation.